par7133/SqueePF/README.md

 # SqueePF
-Sanity-check quasi universale and PHP Framework
+Sanity-check quasi universale and PHP Framework.
+Let everyone squeeze its PHP code. - GPL

 SqueePF born as an attempt to contribute to the security of your websites in this hostile jungle.